 Introduction

 The goal of this script is to acquire an image with the righthand port (RHP) wide-field camera in the centre of every well of a plate.
 The images are acquired with Nikon’s Perfect Focus System (PFS) module engaged and with a fixed perfect focus offset.
 The goal is to use the metadata associated with each acquired image to determine the height of each well – this is achieved by extracting the ‘Z’ value from the metadata of each image.
-The JOBS Results Viewer functionality can then be used to visualise the z value for each well overlaid on the plate map.
+The JOBS Viewer functionality can then be used to visualise the z value for each well overlaid on the plate map.
 This map can be used to check if the plate insert or plate is tilted or whether the plate is flat.

 If a number of images are acquired within each well, this script can also be used to determine if the wells are curved, i.e. whether the profile of the coverslip within each well is concave, convex or flat over its area.